gdegeneve/Awake/README.md

 ## Installation

-* Download the latest <a href="https://github.com/gdegeneve/Awake/releases">release</a>
+* Download the latest <a href="https://github.com/gdegeneve/Awake/releases">release</a>.
-* Put the executable somewhere, where you like to keep it
+* Put awake.exe somewhere, where you like to keep it.
 * Start it and make your selections.

 ### Latest Feature